Gichamu/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash specifies program to execute the script is bash
-mv [A-Z]* /tmp/u/ moves files beginning with upper case
+rm *~ deletes all files in the current working directory that end with the character ~